PoDMR/darql/README.md

 By default, the target will set up and populate the database with data from [Wikidata](src/main/resources/sample/demo/wikidata.txt).
 To make changes and supply different data with other formats, adjust or create a new configuration file `config.yaml` as supplied in the `Makefile`.

-When finished, you can stop the server by hitting enter and shutdown PostgreSQL with `make pg_stop`.
+When finished, you can stop the server from the command line and then shutdown PostgreSQL with `make pg_stop`.